ThreatFlux/DoogieBot/memory-bank/activeContext.md

    - Planning hybrid approach with BM25 and FAISS
    - GraphRAG structure designed with nodes and edges
    - Document processing pipeline to be implemented
+   - Created plan to add GraphRAG as an alternative to NetworkX for improved performance with large knowledge graphs
+   - Detailed implementation plan available in memory-bank/graphrag_implementation_plan.md

 5. **UI/UX Design**
    - Modern chat interface with Tailwind CSS implemented